lonycell/grafana.v7/docs/sources/developers/plugins/_index.md

 ### UI library

-Explore the many UI components in our [Grafana UI library](https://developers.grafana.com/ui).
+Explore the many UI components in our [ThingSPIN UI library](https://developers.grafana.com/ui).

 ### API reference

-Learn more about Grafana options and packages.
+Learn more about ThingSPIN options and packages.

 #### Metadata